Identifying when Precession can be Measured in Gravitational Waveforms: Introduction

-Everything we learn from GW binary black hole (BBH) observations is a consequence of a detailed parameter estimation analysis that extracts the source parameters of the binary.
-While some parameters are extracted with good precision, strong correlations between other parameters mean that they cannot be measured so accurately, for example correlations between the binary's distance and inclination~\citep{Cutler:1994ys, LIGOScientificCollaborationandVirgoCollaborationPropertiesBinaryBlack2016, Usman:2018imj}, the two masses~\citep{Cutler:1994ys, Poisson:1995ef}, and the mass-ratio and spin components aligned to the binary's orbital angular momentum~\citep{Poisson:1995ef, Baird:2012cu, farr2016parameter, ng2018gravitational}.
+Everything we learn from GW \ac{bbh} observations is a consequence of a detailed parameter estimation analysis that extracts the source parameters of the binary.
+While some parameters are extracted with good precision, inspiral dominanted signals show strong correlations between certain parameters which means that they cannot be measured so accurately, for example correlations between the binary's distance and inclination~\citep{Cutler:1994ys, LIGOScientificCollaborationandVirgoCollaborationPropertiesBinaryBlack2016, Usman:2018imj}, the two masses~\citep{Cutler:1994ys, Poisson:1995ef}, and the mass-ratio and spin components aligned to the binary's orbital angular momentum~\citep{Poisson:1995ef, Baird:2012cu, farr2016parameter, ng2018gravitational}.
+As well as studies of the inspiral, work has been done to extract the source properties for high mass signals dominated by the merger ringdown, see e.g.~\cite{Graff:2015bba, Haster:2015cnn, Vitale:2016avz, Yu:2017zgi}.

 Spin components misaligned with the binary's orbital angular momentum, leading to a precession of the binary's orbital plane and hence modulations of the amplitude and phase, have not yet been unambiguously measured in GW observations~\citep{LIGOScientific:2018mvr}, see Fig.~\ref{currentdetections}.
 Precession effects and correlations with other parameters are understood in principle~\cite{Apostolatos:1994mx,Kidder:1995zr} but since theoretical signal models of precessing binaries that include the merger and ringdown date from only shortly before the first detections~\cite{Hannam:2013oca,Pan:2013rra}, we have less experience of when precession will be measurable, and what the impact will be on other parameter measurements.